-Many non-professional recording studios resort to DIY, there are those who use egg cartons or those who use pyramidal sound-absorbing panels.
-In both solutions, good results will not be obtained, on the contrary, the pyramidal panels could worsen the microphone recording as they mainly absorb the medium-high frequencies making the frequency response of the room unbalanced.
+Many non-professional recording studios resort to DIY, there are those who use egg cartons or those who use pyramid sound-absorbing panels.
+In both solutions, good results will not be obtained, on the contrary, the pyramidal panels could worsen the microphone recordings as they mainly absorb the medium-high frequencies making the frequency response of the room unbalanced.

-Is it enough to buy panels from companies with acoustic certification?
+Is it enough to buy panels from companies with acoustic certifications?

-On the web you can find various manufacturers of acoustic panels that offer free acoustic advice and absorption certifications, among these we find Vicoustic, Gikacoustics, Primacoustic, Hofa, Auralex, etc. The panels of these companies have been tested in laboratories, so they have graphs that show the sound absorption coefficient, but despite this their panels will not be enough to professionally treat a vocal booth (vocal room) or a shooting room for instruments as in the case of a room smaller than 40 m2 it is necessary to cover all surfaces except the floor with 20-30 cm thickness of sound-absorbing material.
-For reasons of size and practicality, there are no acoustic panel manufacturers who make panels of this size, therefore acoustic walls must be created.
-The panels of these companies can help improve the frequency response of a room used as a control room as compared to a vocal recording room, it does not need to cover all the walls, considering that they will allow only good compromises to be obtained as they are not they will be able to obtain super linear performances within a range of 6 db in the frequency response of the room.
+On the web you can find various acoustic panel manufacturers offering free acoustic advice and absorption certifications, among these we find Vicoustic, Gikacoustics, Primacoustic, Hofa, Auralex, etc. The panels of these companies have been tested in laboratories, so they have graphs showing the sound absorption coefficient, but despite this their panels will not be sufficient to professionally treat a vocal booth or a recording room. for instruments as in the case of a room smaller than 40 square meters it is necessary to cover almost all the surfaces except the floor with large thicknesses of sound-absorbing material and then reintroduce excessively absorbed frequencies.
+For reasons of space and practicality, there are no acoustic panel manufacturers that make panels of suitable dimensions, so you will need to have acoustic walls created.
+The panels of these companies can help to improve the frequency response of a room used as a control room as compared to a voice recording room it does not need to cover all the walls, considering that they will only allow good compromises as it does not they will be able to achieve super linear performance within a range of 6 db in the room frequency response.